ashfurrow/blog/source/blog/2012-08-05-you-probably-dont-understand-frames-and-bounds.markdown

 Don't be lazy.

-Objective-C developers often use&nbsp;self.view.frame&nbsp;or&nbsp;self.view.bounds&nbsp;to create a new subview that takes up the entire visible space.
-Instead of just copying these&nbsp;CGRect&nbsp;values over wholesale, create your own&nbsp;CGRects.
+Objective-C developers often use `self.view.frame` or `self.view.bounds` to create a new subview that takes up the entire visible space.
+Instead of just copying these `CGRect` values over wholesale, create your own  `CGRect`s.

 Let's review:

 ```
 hotNewSubview.frame = self.view.frame; //HORRIBLY, HORRIBLY WRONG